 One potential role for private insurance is to help consumers deal with out-of-pocket healthcare costs, which make up around 17 per cent of Australia’s total health spending, or $29 billion a year.
 Not all of these costs create problems for consumers, but there is good evidence that difficulties in affording out-of-pocket costs are widespread, and prevent or delay access to essential health services.

 Out-of-pocket costs are diverse and can be categorised in many different ways.
-One way is to categorise them as low-risk, high-cost (such as those associated with major illnesses and injuries) and high-risk, low-cost (such as those incurred in receiving more predictable and routine healthcare).
+One way is to categorise them as low-risk, high-cost (such as those associated with major illnesses and injuries); another is to categorise them as high-risk, low-cost (such as those incurred in receiving more predictable and routine healthcare).

 Judging by complaints to the Commonwealth Ombudsman, this is a key reason why many consumers take out private health insurance.
 In this sense, it is similar to other forms of household insurance, such as house and car insurance, which share the costs associated with low-risk, potentially catastrophic events among a group of people.